MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 ## Copy data from a trial to a paid subscription

-Generally, we recommend to start fresh with your own data when upgrading to the paid version of Customer Insights.
+Generally, we recommend starting fresh with your own data when upgrading to the paid version of Customer Insights.

 However, if you're the administrator of the Customer Insights trial and the global admin of your Microsoft 365 tenant, or the Dynamics 365 administrator in your organization there's a way to migrate the settings from a trial environment to a paid environment.